 Awarded with the opportunity to develop new work as an artist in residence for two months in Krems, Austria.
 Works developed included the Sound installation/performance piece Sonic Garbage and the SoundMark Series.

 Poster and panel presentation at TTT2017 Conference of the practice based research project titled: ‘Aura Simulacra: The signal’s path to metamorphosis’.
-The corresponding article has been selected for future publication in the Technoetic Arts Journal.
+The corresponding article has been published in the Technoetic Arts Journal.

 The hyperrealist Sound Artwork Is-Real was selected and presented during the seventh edition of the international symposium on soundscape organized by the FKL (Forum Klanglandschaft).
 The symposium was hosted by Festival Portobeseno 2015.